 The set aside budget is shown as nil variance as this currently is not a cash budget to the HSCP and the annual amount reported is agreed each year with NHS Greater Glasgow and Clyde.
 The actual expenditure share for 2021/22 was identified as £28.177 million.
+The associated expenditure for 2020/21 was restated by NHS Greater Glasgow and Clyde to £28.029 million (a reduction of £0.148 million).

 Whilst Covid-19 resulted in a reduction in activity (equating to £2.9 million against our notional budget) there is nil cash impact.
 Increased expenditure due to Covid-19; staff costs, increased beds and pathways, cleaning, testing, equipment and PPE were fully funded by the Scottish Government.
-As outlined earlier, work is ongoing to agree the mechanism for bringing the set aside budget into an operational stage and this includes ensuring a balanced budget will be achieved.
+As outlined, earlier work is ongoing to agree the mechanism for bringing the set aside budget into an operational stage and this includes ensuring a balanced budget will be achieved.

-A number of services are hosted by the other IJBs who partner NHS Greater Glasgow and Clyde and our use of hosted services is detailed at Note 4 (Page 58).
-The hosted services are accounted for on a principal basis, as detailed at Note 11 (Page 65).
+A number of services are hosted by the other IJBs who partner NHS Greater Glasgow and Clyde and our use of hosted services is detailed at Note 4 (Page 55).
+The hosted services are accounted for on a principal basis, as detailed at Note 11 (Page 62).

-The information above reflects our management accounts reporting throughout 2021/22 whilst the CIES (Page 50) presents the financial information in the required statutory reporting format; the movement between these of £9.430 million is a result of the management accounting treatment of reserves:
+The information above reflects our management accounts reporting throughout 2021/22 whilst the CIES (Page 47) presents the financial information in the required statutory reporting format; the movement between these of £9.430 million is a result of the management accounting treatment of reserves:

-Reconciliation of CIES to Operational Underspend £ Million £ Million IJB operational underspend on service delivery 0.837 Reserves planned use during the year (3.938) Reserves added during the year 13.368 Net movement between management accounts and CIES 9.430 IJB CIES underspend 10.267
+Reconciliation of CIES to Operational Underspend £ Million £ Million IJB operational underspend on service delivery 0.837 Reserves planned use during the year (3.937) Reserves added during the year 13.367 Net movement between management accounts and CIES 9.430 IJB CIES underspend 10.267

-Total Use of Reserves During 2021/22 £ Million Reserves planned use during the year (3.938) Reserves added from operational underspend and new funding 14.205 Total Reserves added during 2021/22 10.267
+Total Use of Reserves During 2021/22 £ Million Reserves planned use during the year (3.937) Reserves added from operational underspend and new funding 14.204 Total Reserves added during 2021/22 10.267